BushLife - Backpack Gear Load Out

 Water is vital, but we have been saying that throughout the post.
 So, let us address the priorities of survival.
 Medical always comes first, and you need to deal with life threats before anything else.
 It does not matter how much water you have if you are bleeding out.
 Then comes fire in a cold climate to keep you warm, and let us couple that with shelter so you are warm and dry!
 Next is water, as you will only survive for up to three days without it.

 Drink contaminated water, and you are in for a different world of hurt.
 Water first needs filtration, and a cotton bandana draped over a container does wonders with this task.
-Water then needs to be sterilized, which means chemical or boiling.
+Water then needs to be sterilized, which means carrying water purification tablets or boiling.

 The All Important Metal Container